-Signed Player Registration Forms – Have signed copies of Player Registration Forms at every AYSO activity or event for emergency treatment authorization and contact information.
+Signed Player Registration – Emergency Treatment Authorization.
+Have signed copies of Player Registration Emergency Treatment Authorization Forms at every AYSO activity in the event of a medical emergency for treatment authorization and contact information.

-Team Messages – Communicate all messages about practices, games or other events to parents and copy older players using secure, private options such as your Shutterfly Team site, emails, text and voice messages.
+Team Messages.
+Communicate all messages about practices, games or other events to parents; copy older players using secure, private options such as your Team site, emails, text and voice messages.
+Never communicate privately with a minor without including a parent/guardian.

-Key Documents – Have the following available and use/complete as necessary:
+Key Documents – Refer to the Coach’s Clipboard, share with parents and use as necessary:

 - AYSO Incident Report Forms – to report illness or injuries requiring medical treatment, possible concussions, misconduct, AYSO property damage or loss, threats or lawsuits.

-- AYSO Player Participation Release Form – for parents to sign after a child has been ill or injured.
+- AYSO Player Return to Participation Release Form – for parents to sign after a child has been ill or injured.

-- Soccer Accident Insurance Brochures – for parents when a child is injured during an AYSO activity.
+- Soccer Accident Insurance Brochure/Claim Form – for parents when a child is injured during an AYSO activity.

 - AYSO General Release Forms – for parents to sign, authorizing coaches to allow their child to walk, bike or drive home themselves or with another designated adult.

-Kids Zone – Support Kids Zone by reviewing the Coach, Player and Parent Codes of Conduct with your team members and families to help provide for a safe, fair, fun, family-friendly environment or safe haven.
+Kids Zone – Support Kids Zone by reviewing the Coach Code of Conduct and Kids Zone Parent Pledge with your team members and families to help provide for a safe, fair, fun, family-friendly environment or safe haven.

 Goalposts – Goalposts should be inspected before every activity to ensure they are securely anchored, counter-weighted and that nets are safely attached.
 No one should be allowed to climb or play on goalposts and children should not help move portable goals.